cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 When a transaction is relayed from the underlying consensus engine to the SDK application, it is first decoded by [`baseapp`](../core/baseapp.md).
 Then, each `message` contained in the transaction is extracted and routed to the appropriate module via `baseapp`'s `router` so that it can be processed by the module's [`handler`](./handler.md).
 For a more detailed explanation of the lifecycle of a transaction, click [here](../basics/tx-lifecycle.md).

 Defining `message`s is the responsibility of module developers.
-Typically, they are defined in as protobuf messages in a `proto/` directory (see more info about [conventions and naming](../core/encoding.md#faq)).
+Typically, they are defined as protobuf messages in a `proto/` directory (see more info about [conventions and naming](../core/encoding.md#faq)).
 The `message`'s definition usually includes a list of parameters needed to process the message that will be provided by end-users when they want to create a new transaction containing said `message`.

 ```proto
 // Example of a protobuf message definition